casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.md

 ## The Example Design
-In this example we will configure the RFDC for a dual- and quad-tile RFSoC to sample an RF signals over a bandwidth centered at 1500 MHz.
+In this example we will configure the RFDC for a dual- and quad-tile RFSoC to sample RF signals over a bandwidth centered at 1500 MHz.
 There are a few different ways this could be accomplished between the two different tile architectures of the RFSoC on these platforms.
 However, in this tutorial we target configuration settings that are as common as possible, use a various number of the RFDC